Rosa Blasi: Personal life

-Blasi married New York Giants fullback Jim Finn on February 14, 2004 in Maui, Hawaii.
-Blasi gave birth to her first child, daughter Kaia, on September 20, 2006.
+Blasi married athlete Jim Finn on February 14, 2004 in Maui, Hawaii.
+Blasi gave birth to their daughter on September 20, 2006.
 The couple divorced in 2008.

 On May 3, 2014, Blasi married Todd William Harris, a mortgage broker.
 They married 16 months after they first connected on Match.com.
 She has stepdaughter Ryan from Harris's previous relationship.

 In 2019, Blasi earned her master's degree in clinical psychology from Antioch University Los Angeles and is a licensed marriage and family therapist with a specialization in addiction and recovery.

 On December 24, 2020, her father Rocco died of COVID-19.
 He was 87 years old.